U.S.-backed Kurdish-led group says militants riot in jail in northeast Syria

 “The situation is tense inside the prison currently and we sent anti-terror forces and additional troops to control the situation,” Bali said.

-Earlier, Syrian state television said 12 militants had fled from the prison toward the southern outskirts of Hasaka.
+Earlier, Syrian state television said 12 militants had fled from the prison towards the southern outskirts of Hasaka.

-A U.S. led coalition spokesman confirmed a riot had taken place, adding the facility held only low level Islamic State members.

-“The coalition is assisting our Syrian Democratic Forces partners with aerial surveillance as they quell an uprising at Hasakah detention facility,” U.S led coalition spokesman Col. Myles B. Caggins III said in a tweet.

-There were unconfirmed reports that several inmates had been killed in the uprising, the latest of several recent attempts to flee from SDF prisons, according to residents.
+There were unconfirmed reports that several inmates had been killed in the latest of several attempts to flee from SDF prisons, according to residents.

 It was not clear how many inmates were in the prison, one of several where the SDF has kept thousands of detainees, many of whose relatives say are young children and others arrested on flimsy charges or for disobeying the SDF’s policy of forcible conscription.